USRSE/usrse.github.io/_events/2023/2023-01-funder-talk-series.md

 ## Event

 This talk in the US-RSE Funder Talk Series will feature Dr. Joshua Greenberg, Program Director of the Alfred P. Sloan Foundation's Digital Information Technology program.
-This event will take place **Thursday, January 26th at 4 PM ET, 3 PM CT, 2 PM MT, 1 PM PT**
+This event will take place **Thursday, February 2nd at 4 PM ET, 3 PM CT, 2 PM MT, 1 PM PT**

 Please join us in this interactive conversation.
 (If you can't participate in the interactive event, where you will be able to ask questions and help funders understand US-RSE, it will also be recorded.)